tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 1 - Intro.md

 **Step 4**
 **A mathematical model diagram**
-- Use physical laws such as kirchhoff's laws for electrical network
+- Use physical laws such as kirchhoff's laws for electrical networks and Newton's law for mechanical systems
+- Mathematical models can be described using
+	1. Differential equations
+	2. Laplace transform
+	3. State-space representation